Finance: MACQUARIE: Twitter won"t ever grow its audience (TWTR)

 Times have been tough for Twitter.

-After the social media site reported no monthly active user growth in the second quarter, the stock tanked 11% in after hours trading.
+After the social media site reported no monthly active user growth in the second quarter on Wednesday, the stock tanked 11% in after hours trading.

 And on Friday morning, Macquarie, an Australian investment bank, sent out a note to clients saying it's likely the company won't ever grow its audience.